-Also known as varicoses or varicosities, varicose veins occur when your veins become more visible.
+Also known as varicose or varicosities, varicose veins occur when your veins become more visible.
 They get enlarged, dilated, and overfilled with blood and are often painful.
 They might have a bluish-purple or red color, and sometimes they also appear swollen and raised from the skin’s surface.
 This condition is extremely common, especially in women over the age of 50.

 Call to see Dr. Rinker Today